hsfl/cosmos-docs/pages/2-getting_started/install/cosmos-web.md

 ### Switching Layouts

-On top of each Dashboard page, e.g. Sattelites or Ground Stations, a dropdown menu coupled with a button exist to allow for quickly switching between pre-defined layouts.
+On top of each Dashboard page, e.g. Satellites or Ground Stations, a dropdown menu coupled with a button exist to allow for quickly switching between pre-defined layouts.